ArnaudLigny/SHAvatar/README.md

 ## Specifications

-The domain name of an email address can serve as an entry point to display the avatar matching email.
+The domain name of an email address can be use as an entry point to display the avatar matching email.

+Image request follow [Gravatar's rules](https://en.gravatar.com/site/implement/images/) except for the domain name, obsiouly.

 For example, if the e-mail address is ```nickname@domain.tld```, the image request will be  ```http://domain.tld/avatar/aa745c786b697726fbbc0a3679d8de8e```.

-Image request follow [Gravatar's rules](https://en.gravatar.com/site/implement/images/) except for the domain name, obsiouly.

 ----